An Overview of the Metropolitan Transit Authority of Harris County

 Call METROLift customer service at 713-225-0119 between 10 a.m. and 5 p.m. weekdays to obtain eligibility materials or download from this website.

-One-way tickets cost $1.15, a book of 10-tickets cost $9.75 that can be purchased at the METRO RideStore, at METRO Stops and by mail.
+One-way tickets cost $1.15, a book of 10-tickets cost $9.75 that can be purchased at the METRO RideStore, by mail and local grocery stores (call store ahead to verify).

 METROLift eligible riders must make reservations one day in advance by calling reservations at 713-225-6716, Monday – Thursday, 8 a.m. – 5 p.m. for next day trips, or Friday, 8 a.m. – 5 p.m. for trips on Saturday, Sunday and Monday.
 Scheduling assistance is available through the dispatch office on weekends and holidays.
 Or use MACS or MACS-WEB 7 days a week from 5 a.m. – 5 p.m. for next day service.